Panzedon/Small_Compiler_TASM/README.md

 This is my original coursework for my variant,
 I don’t know how it was accepted, but it works EXCLUSIVELY for my variant.
-There is no point in considering it somehow, because it was made to simply deliver the work on time.
+There is no point in considering it somehow.